-\begin{proof}[Proof of theorem \ref{th_si_killing}] As $p>\h(G)$, the restricted $p$-nil $p$-subalgebra $\mathfrak{u}$ is integrable into a unipotent smooth connected subgroup $U\subset G$ (see \cite[6]{BDP} but also \cite[Proposition 3.1]{Jea1}).
+\begin{proof}[Proof of Theorem \ref{th_si_killing}] As $p>\h(G)$, the restricted $p$-nil $p$-subalgebra $\mathfrak{u}$ is integrable into a unipotent smooth connected subgroup $U\subset G$ (see \cite[6]{BDP} but also \cite[Proposition 3.1]{JEA1}).
 Let $N_0 := N_G(U)_{\red}^0$ be the smooth connected part of the normaliser of $U$ in $G$, set $V_1 := \Rad_U(N_0)$ and let us consider the tower of smooth connected normalisers of $U$ in $G$.
-This tower converges to a limit object $N_{\infty}$ which is the smooth connected part of the normaliser of its unipotent radical $V_{\infty}$ (for dimensional reasons).
+For dimensional reasons this tower converges to a limit object $N_{\infty}$ which turns out to be the smooth connected part of the normaliser of its unipotent radical $V_{\infty}$.
 According to \cite[Théorème 3.2]{TB} the smooth connected normaliser $N_{\infty}$ is a parabolic subgroup of $G$, denoted by $P_G(U)$.
-There are two possibilities: \begin{enumerate} \item either $P_G(U) = G$, in this case $V_{\infty}=\{0\}$ is trivial, so is $U=\{0\}$ thus the vanishing of $\Lie(U) = \mathfrak{u}$ and the result follows, \item or $P_G(U)$ is a proper parabolic subgroup of $G$.
-It thus contains a Borel subgroup $B \subseteq G$.
+There are two possibilities: \begin{enumerate} \item either $P_G(U) = G$, in this case $V_{\infty}=\{0\}$ is trivial, so is $U=\{0\}$, thus the vanishing of $\Lie(U) = \mathfrak{u}$ and the result follows, \item or $P_G(U)$ is a proper parabolic subgroup of $G$.
+It therefore contains a Borel subgroup $B \subseteq G$.
 As $k$ is algebraically closed, thus perfect, the unipotent smooth connected subgroup $V_{\infty}$ is $k$-embeddable into the unipotent radical of a Borel subgroup $B \subseteq G$ (see \cite[Corollary 3.7]{TB}).
 Moreover as the Lie algebras involved here are of finite dimension we have the following inclusions:

 where the last inclusion is ensured by \cite[\S 4 n\degree 4, Lemma]{BOU1}.
-As by assumption $\mathfrak{g}$ is endowed by $\kappa$, which is non degenerate, one can deduce that:
+As by assumption $\mathfrak{g}$ is endowed with a non degenerate form one can deduce that: